Uhmopt/challenge-online-pokedex/README.md

+# Showing Pages

+### Loading Page

+This page will be showing for 3 seconds since the page loaded.

+### Pokemon Grid Page

+After loading page is shown 3 seconds the main pokemon grid page will be shown.

+### Loading Page

+If the user click any pokemon card, it will goes to error page. :( To back to main page please refresh the page. :)

 # Challenge answers

 ### How did you decide on the technical and architectural choices used as part of your solution?